Jamstack Won't Replace WordPress

 Performance

-In theory, a serverless architecture is faster than a single server architecture, because the serverless architecture serves information from the edge (which reduces latency).
+In theory, a serverless architecture is faster than a single server architecture because the serverless architecture serves information from the edge (which reduces latency).
 Using this logic, Jamstack is faster than an out-of-the-box WordPress installation.
 However, nothing stops you from using a “serverless” product — such as a CDN — with a server architecture.

 In a Server Architecture, a single server handles all incoming requests from website users.
 This means that a user’s usage of the website COULD effect the performance of other users’ requests (when the server lacks adequate processing power).
 Since WordPress uses a single server architecture, its performance is limited by the server.

-The caveat of using Jamstack while serving dynamic content is that you must set up a Compute Worker to do so.
-Otherwise, you must use a third-party service that does these things for you.
-So how easy is it to add dynamic functionality in Jamstack compared to WordPress?
+The only difference between serving dynamic content using Jamstack is that you must set up a Compute Worker to do so.
+Otherwise, you must use a third-party service.

 Ease of Use